 Pacific World Corporation

-- Advised Bear Grylls Ventures LLP on the expansion and defence of the brand, including general counselling, portfolio management and prosecution of brand extension-related filings pursuant to commercial partnerships and licence agreements.
+- Assisting Bear Grylls Ventures with the expansion and defence of the Bear Grylls brand, including general counselling, portfolio management and prosecution of brand extension related filings pursuant to commercial partnerships and licence agreements.

 Jonathan Clegg; Lorna Hobbs